chef-cft/chef-examples/examples/pipelines/README.md

 All three patterns have similar `Publish` stages as well.
 The primary difference being the commands executed to complete the publish action.

 The `Promote` stage has the widest variance in process as the legacy `berks` pattern is considerably different than the `effortless` and `policyfile` patterns.
+If you are using the legacy `berks` pattern, scroll on down to the Environments section.
+Be sure to read the caveats and warnings.

+On to the modern patterns.
+If you think that the `effortless` and `policyfiles` patterns look alike, you aren't seeing double.
+The workflow is exactly the same.
+The functional difference between them is mechanism in how `chef-client` is delivered/executed on the target node.
+The diagram above shows 3 environments: `dev`, `stg`, and `prod`; however, these can be expanded to include additional environments if needed.
+The examples in this repo use simple approvals.
+Once a base pipeline is running, one can extend the process to integrate with change management systems or other approval systems.

 ### Data bags, Environments, and Roles

 ![Server Objects Process](./images/serverobjects.png)

+If the diagram above looks a little sparse, you are correct.
+There are several legacy objects in the Chef Infra ecosystem that aren't versioned and only have a single stage lifecycle.
+A change to a data bag, environment, or role will affect any system that consumes that object during the next converge.
+We still pipeline these artifacts so we can have a single path to production.
+This also give us better change tracking and auditability as all changes happen in the SCM system.

+There is one recommended step, validating the JSON.
+While there are numerous ways to lint or validate JSON data, `jq` seems to be the simplest as the `-e` option will give discrete exit codes for failures.

 ### Plans